fastai/nbdev-jekyll-theme/README.md

 ### Overriding This Theme

-Any site that uses this theme will only use the files in `_layouts`, `_includes`, `_sass` and `assets` tracked.
+Any site that uses this theme will only use the files in `_layouts`, `_includes`, `_sass` and `assets`.
 If you wish to override this theme, you must create the same directory and file in your local project.
 For example, to change your site's favicon, you can create a file named `assets/images/favicon.ico` to override the default favicon contained in this theme.

 _Note: This theme does not distribute certain files that are bundled with [nbdev template](https://github.com/fastai/nbdev_template) such as sitemap.xml, feed.xml, and various configuration files and notebooks._